fredbi/go-experiments/go-openapi/README.md

 This year (2025), the `go-openapi` initiative is now 10 years old...

-As a contributor to this project over the past, ahem, 8 years or so, I believe it is time for a retrospective and honest criticism.
+As a contributor to this project over the past, ahem, 8 years or so, it is time for a retrospective and honest criticism.

 Contributing to this vast project has been an exhilarating experience.
 So many jewels accumulated, such a vast collection of feedback and developer's experience accumulated...
 It would be such a waste just to throw away or archive for good such an accumulation of knowledge.